 Brainstorm ideas

-Generate images (and tweak them based on your requests)
+Generate images and videos (and tweak them based on your requests)

 Search the internet for current information